 You’re in a state or relaxation and this state can stay with you throughout the day as well.
 It’s a perfect thing to do when you’re pregnant because you can sort through the massive collection of thoughts and just let them drift away.

-Brainwave entrainment – There are certain types of specially made soundwaves that change the way your brain works as you fall asleep.
+- Brainwave entrainment – There are certain types of specially made soundwaves that change the way your brain functions, as you fall asleep.
 You can use these to relax deeper, have more peaceful dreams and much more.
-Choose the ‘sleep pack’ to learn more after clicking on that link.
+Choose the ‘sleep pack’.